cartergoveas/td-bank-group-financial-analysis/README.md

 - **Forecast:** Under the base-case assumptions, revenue is forecast to increase from $67.8B in 2025 to approximately $77.3B by 2028, reflecting progressively moderating annual revenue growth assumptions.

 - **Valuation:** TD's share price increased to $115.16M in 2025 from $89.64M in 2025, while its P/B ratio rose to 1.67 in 2025 from 1.29 in 2024, indicating a higher market valuation relative to book value.
 Its 2025 P/E ratio of 9.96 remained below its five-year average of 12.18.

+## Skills Demonstrated

+- Microsoft Excel
+- Financial statement analysis
+- Financial ratio analysis
+- Financial forecasting
+- Scenario and sensitivity analysis
+- Data visualization and dashboard development
+- CAGR and growth analysis
+- Banking profitability, credit risk, capital, and valuation analysis

+## Data Sources

+Historical financial data was obtained from publicly available TD Bank Group annual reports covering fiscal years 2021–2025.

+Historical figures reflect values reported in the respective fiscal-year reports and may differ from subsequently restated comparative figures.

+All forward-looking estimates for 2026–2028 are illustrative analyst assumptions developed for this project and do not represent TD Bank Group guidance.

+## Project Limitations

+This project represents a simplified financial analysis and forecasting model developed for educational and portfolio purposes.
+The forecast does not constitute investment advice and does not incorporate all factors that could affect TD Bank Group's future financial performance.

+## Methodology Note

+This was my first time using Microsoft Excel and building a financial analysis.
+For full transparency, ChatGPT was used as an assistive tool in the development of this project.